DirectRTX/Simple-Ad-Network/README.md

-# Simple-Traffic-Network
+# Simple Traffic Network
-A free, open source traffic network script for buying and selling popups, popunders, redirects, and direct traffic.
+Simple Traffic Network is a free, open source PHP script to start your own traffic network.
+This script is designed to allow anyone to start their own popunder network or media buying system.

+This script is provided by the developers of the DirectRTX ad network.
+Our #1 goal when developing this script was to allow anyone to start their own network for less than $10/month and make sure they never have to spend more than that until they're earning at least $5,000/day.